mnaveiro/DRPipelines/README.md

 # Disaster Response Pipeline Project

+### Description

+The project objective is to load an clean data set containing real messages that were sent during disaster events.
+Then a machine learning pipeline categorizes these events so that new messages can be send to an appropriate disaster relief agency.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.